JoshuaKoh/async-werewolf/index.md

 Most villagers are not active at night.
 That means that they should not be talking to each other.
 Don't talk with each other about the game during the Night phases - that's one reason that they're shorter, so that you don't have to wait as long to plot and scheme.
 Also remember - Dead Men Tell No Tales!
 If you're dead, you can't talk with living players about the game.

 Do not under any circumstances share private emails or texts from the Moderator, because doing so constitutes cheating and will result in a swift and painful death.
 The most obvious example would be sharing such emails in order to prove that you "really are the <insert role here>."
 The honor system comes into play in several areas of this game, and this is one of them.
 Emails from the Moderator are PRIVATE, so please keep them that way.

+All prior votes must remain public.
+Someone changing their previous vote (a living player or a ghost), will break the game.

 When a player is eliminated, they are given full information about what is going on, (who has what roles, what actions are being performed), so they can spectate the game.
 This is best accomplished by them being invited to a ghost chat.